RVing Highway 395

 IF YOU GO: For a less-rustic stay in the Lone Pine area, Boulder Creek RV Resort

 supplies full hookups and Wi-Fi.
-The pet-friendly Good Sam Park also has a swimming pool, showers, laundry facilities and a convenience store.
+The pet-friendly Good Sam Campground also has a swimming pool, showers, laundry facilities and a convenience store.